-Mac Camera Not Working.
-What to Do?
+Mac Camera Not Working?
+Here’s How to Fix it

 Something you should know

 Lots of things can cause your Mac’s webcam to malfunction, but one of the worst is malware.
 Hackers can play havoc with this and other functions of your Mac.
 Download MacKeeper to keep your Mac virus-free.